Towards 6G Single-Anchor Vehicle Localization Exploiting Radio-Reflective Road Markings in Tunnel Environments

 {\orgdiv{Dipartimento di Elettronica, Informazione e Bioingegneria}, \orgname{Politecnico di Milano}, \orgaddress{\state{Milan}, \country{Italy}}}

 {\orgdiv{Dipartimento di Ingegneria Gestionale}, \orgname{Politecnico di Milano}, \orgaddress{\state{Milan}, \country{Italy}}}

 \corres{Corresponding author: Lorenzo Italiano }

-\abstract[Abstract]{Accurate vehicular localization in Global Navigation Satellite System (GNSS)-denied environments, such as road tunnels, remains a key challenge for cooperative intelligent transport systems (C-ITS).
-This paper investigates single-anchor positioning by exploiting near-field (NF) propagation and passive radio-reflective structures.
-We first derive a geometric validity condition for the single-reflector NF (SR-NF) channel model, establishing a bound on the array size under which multipath can be consistently modeled by a single reflector, and linking it to Fresnel-region scaling.
-Building on this result, we propose JAVELIN, a single-anchor localization framework combining tensor-based NF parameter estimation, adaptive NF/far-field (FF) processing, and recursive Bayesian tracking.
-The method integrates angle, delay difference, and curvature measurements into a variable-dimension extended Kalman filter with gated nearest-neighbor (NN) association, enabling operation without prior environmental knowledge.
-Radio-reflective road markings (RRMs) are further introduced to enhance geometric diversity.
-Simulation results in realistic tunnel scenarios demonstrate accurate and robust localization under different line-of-sight (LoS) conditions, outperforming state-of-the-art single-anchor approaches and benefiting from passive reflector deployment.}
+\abstract[Abstract]{Accurate vehicular localization remains a key challenge for cooperative intelligent transport systems (C-ITS), especially in areas without global navigation satellite system (GNSS) coverage, such as road tunnels.
+This paper proposes a novel vehicle positioning method with a single anchor equipped with multiple antennas, exploiting near-field (NF) propagation and passive radio-reflective structures deployed along the GNSS-denied tunnel.
+The method assumes a wideband vehicle-to-everything (V2X) communication between the vehicle and the anchor, in line with the undergoing standardization of cellular V2X beyond 5G.
+We first derive the validity condition that allows us to approximate the multipath channel with a single reflector point, defining a geometry validity bound on the number of antennas that can be employed.
+Building on this result, we propose JAVELIN, a 6G-compatible single-anchor localization framework that leverages tensor-based NF parameter estimation, adaptive NF/far-field (FF) processing, and recursive Bayesian tracking to enable sub-meter positioning without multi-anchor synchronization.
+The method integrates angle, delay difference, and curvature measurements into a variable-dimension extended Kalman filter with gated nearest-neighbor association, enabling operation without prior environmental knowledge.
+Radio-reflective road markings are further introduced to enhance geometric diversity.
+Simulation results in realistic tunnel scenarios demonstrate accurate and robust localization under different conditions, outperforming state-of-the-art single-anchor approaches and benefiting from passive reflector deployment.}